Hassouna9/Teeth-Disease-Recognition/README.md

 After validation, the model's accuracy is calculated, and its parameters are saved to `TeethModel.pth` for future use.
 This ensures that the model can be deployed or further developed without the need for retraining.

-### Usage

-Instructions on how to load the model and make predictions on new data should be included here.

-### Conclusions

-Summary of the project findings, model's strengths, limitations, and potential applications in dental imaging and diagnosis.